Billwilliams1952/microVIEW/README.md

 	sudo apt-get upgrade

-(3) Once the software is upgraded, install ImageTk for python2 by entering:

-	sudo apt-get install python-imaging-tk

-(4) Then install ImageTk for python3 by entering:
+(3) Then install ImageTk for python3 by entering:

 	sudo apt-get install python3-pil.imagetk

-(5) Finally, install netifaces by entering:
+(4) Finally, install netifaces by entering:

-	sudo pip3 install netifaces		for Python3 or sudo pip install netifaces		for Python2
+	sudo pip3 install netifaces

-(6) If there is a black border of unused pixels around the screen display, you’ll need to disable overscan, otherwise the button overlays won’t line up with the actual buttons underneath the preview.
+(5) If there is a black border of unused pixels around the screen display, you’ll need to disable overscan, otherwise the button overlays won’t line up with the actual buttons underneath the preview.
 Edit the /boot/config.txt file by opening up a terminal and entering the following command:

 	sudo nano /boot/config.txt

-(6.1) Find and uncomment the disable_overscan=1 line by deleting the ‘#’ character:
+(5.1) Find and uncomment the disable_overscan=1 line by deleting the ‘#’ character:

 	disable_overscan=1

-(6.2) Save then exit by entering Ctrl+X and then pressing Y to save the file.
+(5.2) Save then exit by entering Ctrl+X and then pressing Y to save the file.

-(7) Make sure you enable the camera.
+(6) Make sure you enable the camera.
 On the main menu, select Preferences, then ‘Raspberry Pi Configuration’.
 Once the configuration screen is up, select Interfaces, and Enable the Camera.

-(8) Reboot your RPI.
+(7) Reboot your RPI.
 The black border should be gone, the Camera should work.
 After changing to the directory containing **microVIEW**, it should start up using the command:

-	sudo python3 microVIEW.py or sudo python microVIEW.py
+	sudo python3 microVIEW.py

 ## License